autistic-symposium/blockchain-science-rs/README.md

-# 🐊🤖 COINGATOR: a rusty statistical searcher boilerplate
+# 🐊🤖 COINGATOR: a rusty boilerplate for statistical searchers

 <br>